Introduction to Bootstrap

 How does Bootstrap make working so easy?

-Bootstrap is a web framework which focuses on simplifying informative web page development, like those of web apps.
+Bootstrap is a web framework that simplifies informative web page development, like web apps.
 The primary purpose of why it was added to the Bootstrap was because of the choices of size, color, font and layout of the project that it provides.
 The primary factor is whether the developers will like those choices and would it be easy and interesting enough for them to incorporate them into their projects.

 Once these are added, they provide a basic style definition for the HTML elements.
-The end result is the appearance of tables, prose and form elements across web browsers.
+The end result is the appearance of tables, prose, and form elements across web browsers.
 Developers also have the added advantage of the CSS classes, which are provided and defined in Bootstrap so that the appearance of the contents is further customized.
-There are some other features such as tables color of light and dark shades, pull quotes, page headings, and texts with highlights which makes working with bootstrap so easy.
+There are some other features such as tables color of light and dark shades, pull quotes, page headings, and texts with highlights, making working with bootstrap so easy.

 Top Bootstrap companies

-There are many companies, especially the small scale, startup kind of companies which have risen way too much in the past couple of years.
+Many companies, especially the small scale, startup kind of companies that have risen way too much in the past couple of years.
 Let’s have a look at some of them.

 1. GoPro: A company by Nick Woodman which was originally called as Woodman Labs till 2002.
 After a span of two years, the company was made public at an estimated valuation of $3 billion.